Groundwater Governance

 Phase I (2021-2023)

-In Phase I of this project, Freshwater assessed the status of groundwater knowledge and the current institutions managing it, the various governance approaches, and some of the challenges.
+In Phase I of this project, Freshwater assessed the status of groundwater knowledge and the current institutions managing it, along with various governance approaches and challenges.